 Responding to Coronavirus: GreenPath is here for you while making it a priority to keep everyone safe

-As coronavirus (COVID-19) spreads across the United States, we are closely monitoring the situation and following the guidance of the CDC (Centers for Disease Control and Prevention) to protect the health and wellbeing of our clients, our staff and our community.
+As the coronavirus (COVID-19) pandemic continues across the United States, we are closely monitoring the situation and following the guidance of the CDC (Centers for Disease Control and Prevention) to protect the health and wellbeing of our clients, our staff and our community.

 See these resources to help manage financial uncertainties as a result of the coronavirus-related crisis.

 Reducing Potential Exposure to Illness

 Our top priority is the well-being of our clients, staff, partners and community.
 For ongoing safety and precautions, GreenPath employees are working from home, attending meetings remotely, and have deferred all travel.